Festival Internacional da Canção: 1972

 The seventh and final festival was the first to be held without the involvement of Marzagão.
 He had taken a job in Mexico to serve as the vice president of Televisa.
 In his place were Solano Ribeiro, a producer who had worked with TV Excelsior and TV Record for their festivals in São Paulo, and José Otávio de Castro Neves.
-In addition, a new trophy was designed by jeweler Caio Mourão.
-However, as a cost-cutting measure, the festival was greatly abbreviated.
+A new trophy was also created, designed by jeweler Caio Mourão.
+However, as a cost-cutting measure, the festival was abbreviated.
 Only thirty songs were accepted to compete in the national phase, and only fourteen countries were invited to compete alongside Brazil in the international phase.
 Since Ribeiro wanted a larger focus on Brazilian music, there would be two winners for the national phase.
 In addition, the winner of the popular jury for the international phase would also be given the Golden Rooster Award.

-The government continued to become increasingly stringent in its censorship, at one point dismissing the entire national jury and replacing it with foreigners.
+The government continued to become increasingly strict with its censorship, at one point dismissing the entire national jury and replacing it with foreigners.
 Lee Zhito (editor-in-chief of Billboard) ended up serving as the chairman for both juries.
 The reason given at the time was that it would help bring an international perspective to the competition and keep things fair.
 In actuality, it was because Nara Leão, the prior chairperson, had made critical remarks towards the government.